 Special Funding Situation Component - Under N.J.S.A.
 43:16A-15, local participating employers are responsible for their own contributions based on actuarially determined amounts, except where legislation was passed which legally obligated the State if certain circumstances occurred.
 The legislation, which legally obligates the State, is as follows: Chapter 8, P.L.
 2000, Chapter 318, P.L.
 2001, Chapter 86, P.L.
 2001, Chapter 511, P.L.
 1991, Chapter 109, P.L.
 1979, Chapter 247, P.L.
 1993 and Chapter 201, P.L.
 2001.
 The amounts contributed on behalf of the local participating employers under this legislation is considered to be a special funding situation as defined by GASB Statement No. 68 and the State is treated as a nonemployer contributing entity.
-Since the local participating employer specific financed amounts), there is no net pension liability or deferred outflows or inflows to disclose in the notes to the financial statements of the local participating employers related to this legislation.
+Since the local participating employers do not contribute under this legislation directly to the Plan (except for employer specific financed amounts), there is no net pension liability or deferred outflows or inflows to disclose in the notes to the financial statements of the local participating employers related to this legislation.

-The County's contractually required contribution rate for the year ended December 31, 2021 was 33.14% of the County's covered payroll.
+The Employer's contractually required contribution rate for the year ended December 31, 2023 was 35.95% of the Employer's covered payroll.
 This amount was actuarially determined as the amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.